Alan Sugar Biography

 Amstrad produced the Amstrad Mega PC, a system similar to the Sega TeraDrive in 1993.
 The system was however priced very high and therefore was not much successful.
 The company’s attempt to release the PenPad was also a commercial failure.

 In spite of having no knowledge about the game of football, he teamed up with Terry Venables to buy Tottenham Hotspur football club in 1991.
 He treated the club entirely as a business investment and not as a sporting venture.
-This made him highly unpopular with the fans and he sold off the club to leisure group ENIC by 2007.
+This made him highly unpopular with the fans and he sold the club to the leisure group ENIC in 2007.

-He has appeared in the BBC reality show, ‘The Apprentice’ since 2005.
+He has served as the host of the BBC reality show, ‘The Apprentice’ since 2005.
 In the show, he fires a candidate each week until just one is left.
 The winner is employed in Sugar’s company or wins a partnership with him to establish his own business.

 He also founded several other business ventures including Amsair Executive Aviation, Amsprop, Viglen Ltd., and Amsreen, many of which are today run by his sons.